MyChart Frequently Asked Questions

 - What is the difference between appointment scheduling and appointment requests?

-- I would like to schedule an appointment type that's not displayed in the "Appointment Type" dropdown list.
+- I don't see an appointment type that I need.
 What should I do?

 - Can I use MyChart to schedule an appointment for my child or another person?